apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query.md

 * must be of type `oak:QueryIndexDefinition`
 * must have the `type` property set to __`property`__
+* contains the `propertyNames` property.
+    This is a multi-valued property, and must not be empty.
+    It usually contains only one property name.
-* contains the `propertyNames` property that indicates what properties will be stored in the index.
+    All nodes that have any of those properties are stored in this index.

-  `propertyNames` can be a list of properties, and it is optional.in case it is missing, the node name will be used as a property name reference value
+It is recommended to index one property per index.
+(If multiple properties are indexed within one index, then the index contains all nodes that has either one of the properties, which can make the query less efficient, and can make the query pick the wrong index.)

 _Optionally_ you can specify